passenger94/shoes3/shoesManual_redcarpet01.md

 So, when the button gets pressed, each of the checks gets asked for its status, using the `checked?` method.

-Button methods are listed below, but also see the list of [[Common]] methods, which all elements respond to.
+Button methods are listed below, but also see the list of <span style="color:blue">Common</span> methods, which all elements respond to.

 ### checked?() » true or false ###